sepa79/C64Piano/LAYOUT.md

 These panels are compact and vertically stacked so they collectively occupy about the height of the middle region’s keyboard plus editor area.
 Each panel is presented as a **card**: controls on the left, a small scope preview on the right (where applicable).
+Every card includes a header with a small **?** button that opens the help overlay to its section.

 ---